Try to get "free" financial aid first. Free financial aid is the type of aid that you do not need to repay.

 Did You Know?

-• You DO NOT need to complete your taxes to submit the FAFSA.
+• You do not need to complete your taxes to submit the FAFSA.
 Just use estimated income and tax data and make any changes after you (or your parents) file your tax return.
 You may need to supply actual tax returns later to verify accuracy of the information submitted on your FAFSA.

 • Be wary of organizations that charge a fee to assist you with the FAFSA.
 Much of the same help is available for free from your school, the U.S. Department of Education, and PHEAA.